Total Law

 Which visa categories require less than five years of UK residence for ILR?

-For those who have served in the British Armed Forces and who are citizens of the Commonwealth, it is possible to apply for ILR with four years of residence.
+If you have served in the British Armed Forces it is possible to apply for ILR with four years of residence.

 A dependent of a British citizen or of an individual with settled status will usually not need to satisfy any time requirements in order to become settled in the UK.

 In some circumstances, the time period needed to qualify for ILR will be longer than five years.
-For example, for someone over the age of 18 on a Long Residence Visa, they will need to have been resident in the UK for 10 years before applying for Indefinite Leave to Remain.
+For example, individuals over the age of 18 on a Long Residence Visa will need to have been resident in the UK for 10 years before applying for Indefinite Leave to Remain.
 For those under the age of 18, seven years’ UK residency is required.

 In most cases, you cannot spend more than 180 days outside of the UK in any 12-month period in order to be eligible to apply for Indefinite Leave to Remain.